 Asking Rate Low: $5.81 NNN

 Under Construction: 3,728,557 sf

 The Minneapolis-St. Paul Real Commercial Estate Market continues to perform admirably with office and industrial sectors demonstrating excellent performance throughout 2019.
 The Markets characteristics remain upbeat and include positive net absorption of vacant space, moderate to low vacancy rates and measured new speculative development.
 Economic conditions remain favorable however, recent statics raise concern for the continued overall economic growth in Minnesota and the USA.
-While inflation continues to remain low at about 2% (annualized), unemployment has increased from 2.5% to 2.9% and median income for Minnesota households as stagnated year over year at $70,300-both still much better numbers than the national averages of 3.4% unemployment and median household income of $63,179 respectively.
+While inflation continues to remain low at about 2% (annualized), unemployment has increased from 2.5% to 2.9%.
+Median income for Minnesota households as stagnated year over year at $70,300.
+Both still much better numbers than the national averages of 3.4% unemployment and median household income of $63,179 respectively.
 The 15 month trade war with China combined with all of the uncertainty in Washington DC (impeachment and gridlock) and slowing business investment-down 1% on an annualized rate last quarter create potential headwinds to sustained future economic growth.

 Industrial has been the best performing asset class of real estate since the Great Recession in 2009.
 Vacancy rates are at an all-time low (4.9%) in a Twin City universe of 248 million square feet and have decreases by 1% since the beginning of 2019.

-Net Absorption of available space stands at 2.73 million square feet through the third quarter of this year with bulk (high-bay) warehouse experiencing 1.74 million square feet of net absorption.
+Net Absorption of available space stands at 2.73 million square feet through the third quarter of this year.
+With bulk (high-bay) warehouse experiencing 1.74 million square feet of net absorption.
 Driving the net absorption has been e-commerce related companies localizing the distribution of almost everything now available on the internet.

 To date there are 27 industrial projects under construction totaling 3.6 million square feet.
 1.9 million square feet has already been delivered to the market.